masyl/isomaton/doc/roadmap.md

 ## In Progress Release

 ### v0.6 - Minidb Rules
+- DONE: Minidb now has a publish/subscribe pattern and is publishing on add, remove and update.
-- Remove old egistry and use minidb
+- DONE: The old block registry has been replacd by a minidb
-- Stage and Isograph must share the same block db
+- DONE: The isograph now share the same block minidb as the stage and subscribe to its events
+- DONE: Entities also have a minidb
+- Rename all "entity" vars to actor
 - Make the movement rules specific to each entity (bird, fish, snake, person have each different rules?)

 ### v0.7 - Rules, rules, rules